ziqinyeow/agno/README.md

 [Agno](https://docs.agno.com) is a lightweight library for building Agents with memory, knowledge, tools and reasoning.

-Developers use Agno to build Reasoning Agents, Multimodal Agents, Teams of Agents and Agentic Workflows.
-Agno also provides a beautiful UI to chat with your Agents and tools to monitor and evaluate their performance.
+Agno also provides a beautiful UI to chat with your Agents, pre-built FastAPI routes to serve your Agents and tools to monitor and evaluate their performance.

 Here's an Agent that writes a report on a stock, reasoning through each step: